-This section of this guide contains information on the scholarly communication process:
+This section contains information on the scholarly communication process:

-Do please remember to make sure you put all your publications into our research repository as this ensures your publications are visible to everyone worldwide, not just at Middlesex.
-This will ensure it is found via Google and will enable you to then publicise your work through social media, e.g. Twitter for researchers.
+Make sure you put all your publications into our research repository.
+This ensures your publications are visible to everyone worldwide, not just at Middlesex.
+They are found by Google Scholar which will enable you to publicise your work through social media, e.g. Twitter for researchers.

 Papers in our repository will be more easily found and better cited.
 It is searched by Google Scholar.
 For more information see:

 To search university repositories world wide for Open Access publications try BASE:

 For further information contact your subject liaison librarian.

 If you publish a book, it's a good idea to get an ISBN.